Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **System:**
 This datagroup has methods to get information about your integration and the server status.
+The system provides important information about the client using the integration such as address, account number, and organization number.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Voucher:**
 Register a company's voucher in the accounts.
 You can also use the term bookkeeping.
 This is the main replacement of the old fileimport.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- FEATURES THAT ARE BEING WORKED ON -->
 ## Features that are being worked on
 Going forward, the focus will be to create a solution for those older systems that only deliver files to be imported to Duett.

-The new v2 endpoint in reports will allow for extracting voucher information and ledger information in a more modern way.
 There are also plans to integrate with VIPPS in two different ways:
 1. With Vipps eFaktura, customers receive their (private) invoice directly in Vipps and in online banking, and can pay it exactly when and where they want.
 When the Vipps eInvoice is paid, it will automatically be updated in all channels and displayed as paid.
 2. Automatic posting of settlement reports from Vipps.
 This integration automates the posting of the settlement reports from Vipps so that you have the accounts updated daily.
 The amounts entered are the payment from customers, the expense of Vipps' fees and the amount that Vipps pays to the company's bank account.

 <!-- GETTING STARTED -->
 ## Getting Started

 In this repo you will find a client made in C# code that you can download and use as is, or make changes to it.
-There are also examples of codes in other languages that you can either use as an idea, or to use in your solution.
+There are also examples of codes in other languages that you can either use as an idea, or to use parts of.
 These examples are not maintained and are here for guidance only. <a href="https://github.com/Duett-AS/DuettAPI/tree/main/.NET%20ApiClient">The code is here</a>.
 NB: All code is autogenerated.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->